tdongsi/tdongsi.github.io/source/_posts/SQL/2016-03-17-sql-unit-incremental-data-update.markdown

 1. We should have a way to set up data automatically.
 1. We should have a way to run the ETL under test automatically.

 Guess what?
-These points, especially small and synthetica data, leads to the argument that incremental data update should tested in unit tests, not in functional tests.
+These observations, especially small and synthetic data, sounds like unit testing.
+It leads to my strong conviction that incremental data update should tested in a bunch of "unit tests", with mock data to force corner cases.

-### Changes to SQL Test Runner
+### Unit tests - preview

 I made two changes in the SQL Test Runner to make it more friendly to do unit testing SQL scripts: